Tobermory, Mull: Demographics

-As of 2003, 71% of Tobermory residents were born in Scotland, 23% in England and 6% elsewhere.
+In 2003, 71% of Tobermory residents were born in Scotland, 23% in England, and 6% elsewhere.

+Population

+At the 2022 Scottish census, Tobermory had a population of 1,045 inhabitants, making it the most populous settlement in the Isle of Mull.

 Attractions

 Many of the buildings on Main Street, predominantly shops and restaurants, are painted in various bright colours, making it a popular location for television programmes, such as the children's show Balamory.
 The burgh hosts the Mull Museum, the Tobermory whisky distillery (and from 2005 to 2009 there was also a brewery, the Isle of Mull brewing company) as well as Mull Aquarium, the first catch and release aquarium in Europe.

 The clock tower on the harbour wall is a noted landmark.
 The town also contains an arts centre, An Tobar, the management of which was merged with Mull Theatre in 2012 to form the umbrella arts organisation Comar.
-The theatre remains, based just outside Tobermory in Drumfin, and is used by youth and adult dance and drama groups, hosting a wide variety of performances.
+The theatre remains based just outside Tobermory in Drumfin and is used by youth and adult dance and drama groups, hosting a wide variety of performances.
 Staffa Tours popular boat tours leave from Tobermory to visit the Treshnish Isles and Fingals Cave on Staffa.

 Tobermorite, a calcium silicate hydrate found near Tobermory in 1880, was named after the town.